-During 2005, the Deputy Sheriffs' Education and Training Board continued to issue its periodical newsletter, the Deputy Sheriffs' Training Bulletin, which serves as a conduit of information between the Board and sheriffs' offices concerning the training programs and activities of the Board.
-In addition, information and forms related to the deputy sheriffs' training programs of the Board are available on the PCCD website at www.pccd.state.pa.us.
+During 2006, the Deputy Sheriffs' Education and Training Board continued to issue its periodical newsletter, the Deputy Sheriffs' Training Bulletin, which serves as a conduit to share information between the Board and sheriffs' offices concerning the training programs and activities of the Board.
+In addition, information and forms related to the deputy sheriffs' training programs of the Board are available on PCCD's website at www.pccd.state.pa.us.